 Credit: Atlas & Boots

 You can’t help but be moved by a trip to Le Morne.
-Not only is the hike incredibly beautiful, with a reward of jaw dropping views at the top, but its poignant past lives on.
-Visiting sites of such historical significance can really encourage you to view the world from a different perspective.
+Not only is the hike up Le Morne Brabant is incredibly beautiful, with a reward of jaw dropping views at the top of the island and the surrounding ocean, but its poignant past lives on.

 Constance Prince Maurice or Constance Belle Mare Plage Mauritius – from both hotels you can explore all that the beautiful island of Mauritius has to offer, from white sand beaches to historically and culturally significant sites.